KnownStormChaser/master-weather-model-list/README.md

 > `models/wave_models/`, `models/storm_surge_models/`, and `models/air_quality_models/`,
 > cross-linked in both directions. `models/ensemble_models/` is reserved for ensembles of
 > the atmospheric *state* itself — GEFS, IFS ENS, ICON-EPS and similar.

+> **Seasonal forecasts are filed by phenomenon too, not by forecast range.** A seasonal
+> river discharge or fire danger forecast is an impact model driven by a long-range
+> atmospheric system, standing in the same relation to that system as a wave model does to
+> its driving NWP model.
+These live under `models/hydrological_models/` and
+> `models/fire_danger_models/` beside their medium-range siblings, cross-linked upstream to
+> the driving system's entry. `models/climate_models/` is reserved for long-range forecasts
+> of the atmospheric or coupled *state* itself, including downscalings of it.

 Each model has its own file describing:
 - what the model is